 I don’t wear a watch and think it would take a lot to convince me to wear one.
 (I have an iPhone that tells me the time, why would I need a watch?)
 However, when analyzing Apple as a manufacturer of consumer tech products, I think it’s a step in the right direction.
 There’s a compelling case to be made that wearable technology is the next frontier in “the Internet of things.”
 Many tech companies have already begun the rush to develop all kinds of products that you can wear and take anywhere (Google Glass, Jawbone’s “UP” fitness wristband and Microsoft’s “Smart Contact Lenses,” for a few examples).

-Thank God they called it the “Apple Watch” instead of the “iWatch” like some folks predicted.
+I’m quite optimistic about the Apple Watch — and thank God they called it the “Apple Watch” instead of the “iWatch” like some folks predicted.

 Most of the criticism I’ve heard so far about the Apple Watch is based on two kinds of comments, the first being, “Who needs a watch that does all those things?”
 I’ll be quick to point out that when the first iPhone came out in 2007, a lot of people were saying, “Who needs to have the Internet on their phone?”
 Clearly, half a billion iPhones later, plenty of people decided that the Internet on their phone is exactly what they needed.

 The original iPhone was revolutionary in concept, but also a piece of junk in terms of quality; the camera was terrible, the Internet was unbelievably slow, and the battery life was horrendous by today’s standards.
 But it essentially launched an entirely new form factor for cell phones that didn’t exist before.